 PSO breaks the rules of classical music and is committed to bringing people together through music.
 By creating a successful major arts organisation with no government funding, Bourby has become a model entrepreneur for the WA arts sector as a whole.
 The company’s independence allows PSO to produce adventurous shows like Steampunk Mozart and UNPLUGGED: Nirvana Reimagined.
 Bourby aims to have reached 250,000 Western Australians across the State by 2020.

-It was while working as a massage therapist that Caroline Monet developed chronic eczema on her hands – a condition that inadvertently led her to create one of Australia’s leading therapeutic skincare ranges.
+It was while working as a massage therapist that Caroline developed chronic eczema on her hands – a condition that inadvertently led her to creating her own remedy and launching what has become one of Australia’s leading therapeutic skincare ranges.

-Caroline’s Skincare has been designed to effectively help with the treatment of the symptoms of dry or inflamed skin conditions such as; eczema, psoriasis, dermatitis and acne-prone skin, with recent product trials yielding a 92 percent success rate further proving its efficacy.
+Caroline’s hero product, Caroline’s Cream, renders its users often surprising results, helping with the symptomatic relief for skin conditions such as; eczema, psoriasis, dermatitis and acne prone skin, with recent trials yielding a 92% success rate further proving its efficacy.

 Charlotte Mills graduated from university with an arts degree, but a chance meeting gave her a start in politics.
 After three years working for federal ministers, Charlotte entered the racing industry, pursuing roles in administration and public relations.